Mental breakdown - signs, stages and solutions

-What is mental breakdown?
+What is a mental breakdown

 - Escalation: Manifestations of distress intensify, leading to increased feelings of depression, anxiety, or inability to cope with day-to-day life.